Current Lab Members

 Email: aniyokw1@asu.edu

-I am an Environmental Life Scientist Ph.D. candidate at the Drylands Ecosystems Lab.
+I am an Environmental Life Scientist Ph.D. student at the Drylands Ecosystems Lab.
 Currently, I am interested in the relationship between root functional traits, drylands soil properties, and restoration.
 I am especially curious about how root traits are affected by soil conditions created through restoration processes and vice-versa.
 Moreover, I am interested in developing new ways to measure root traits with computational models.
 I am also passionate about art, poetry, and social justice.
 I hope to increase my curiosity in these and more areas through this Ph.D. journey.
 Moreover, I hope to help increase knowledge of the Earth system and solutions to ensure a sustainable, fair, and equitable future.

 Elise Nghalipo